geoenvo/oskari-server-extension-dps/README.md

 ## Settings related to CKAN Integration

+IDP makes it possible to share/synchronize user credentials, groups (= organizations in CKAN) and spatial dataset resources between CKAN and Oskari.
+This feature needs some preparing in CKAN and also some settings in Oskari for the synchronization to work.
+This section describes the needed steps and settings for the integration.

+#### What is currently possible to synchronize?

+ * Organizations (groups in Oskari)
+    * Organizations are mapped as groups in Oskari!
+ * User accounts
+    * Usernames, passwords and the groups (organizations in CKAN) the user belongs to
+    * IDP Oskari supports using CKAN hashed passwords
+ * Spatial dataset resources
+   * Supported API's: WMS, WMTS and WFS
+   * Supported data formats: SHP and GeoTIFF (spatial data is first published to the local GeoServer)

+#### Preparing CKAN for the integration

+First, you need to setup a dump process for the data you want to synchronize to Oskari.
+For this to work, you need to dump CKAN user accounts, organization data and public datasets to the supported jsonl-format.

+For more information on how to achieve this, please refer to https://docs.ckan.org/en/2.9/maintaining/database-management.html#database-management.

+We recommend configuring a scheduled process on server side that is in sync with the scheduled Oskari task.

+#### Preparing Oskari for the integration

 To support using CKAN's hashed passwords with Oskari, you need to change the used UserService in **oskari-ext.properties** (replace the existing setting!):

     oskari.user.service=wbidp.oskari.util.DatabaseUserServiceCKAN